-- a) The Parties shall, as early as practicable and on a sufficient and regular basis, exchange available information that will support the informed Bilateral Management of the Transboundary Waters, including: - i.
+- a) The Parties shall, as early as practicable and on a regular basis, exchange sufficient available information that will support the informed Bilateral Water Management of the Transboundary Waters, including: - i.
 Information about the Ecological Integrity of the Aquatic Ecosystem, including but not limited to hydrological, meteorological, hydrogeological, and ecological science, traditional knowledge, and input from the public in either jurisdiction; - ii.
-Information about current and future Developments and Activities that might affect the Ecological Integrity of the Aquatic Ecosystem of the other Party. - b) Each Party shall employ reasonable efforts to provide information requested by the other Party in a manner that facilitates its use by the other Party, relying on existing information sharing processes where appropriate. - c) In cases where the information is commercially or proprietary or legally restricted, the Party holding the information is not obliged to release it.
+Information about current and future Developments and/or Activities that might affect the Ecological Integrity of the Aquatic Ecosystem of the other Party. - b) Each Party shall employ reasonable efforts to provide information requested by the other Party in a manner that facilitates its use by the other Party, relying on existing information sharing processes where appropriate. - c) In cases where information is commercially proprietary or legally restricted, the Party holding the information is not obliged to release it and will make reasonable efforts in accordance with section 5.1 b) to address the underlying information need.